Sign up for our Newsletter

 Fantanesh feels very aligned with Recreation Nova Scotia and looks forward to continuing to build relationships and promote healthy, active lifestyles throughout our province.

-VACANT, Regional Physical Activity Consultant - South Shore
+Cathy LeBlanc, Regional Physical Activity Consultant - South Shore/Valley

 Emma Clarke, Regional Physical Activity Consultant - Cape Breton